Magnolia stellata star magnolia

-A deciduous shrub about 10 feet tall whose open flower, about 3 inches across, has a dozen or more strap-like tepals, usually white but sometimes pink.
-Lily and star magnolias may not be numerous but they hold their place in February with the other harbingers of spring.
+A deciduous shrub usually about 10 feet tall whose open flower, about 3 inches across, has a dozen or more strap-like tepals, usually white but sometimes pink.
+Lily and star magnolias may not be numerous but they hold their place in February and March with the other harbingers of spring.

 Name derivation: Magnolia – Pierre Magnol, 1638–1715, botanist of Montpellier.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 Tepal edits, Mem Chu & Encina locations added, Amy Blue and Law School locations indicated as removed by Sairus Patel, Feb 2020.
 Magnolia Notes added by John Rawlings some time before 2014.
 Bookstore location added, locations clarified; all locations up to date (Mar 2022, SP).
 Lowell location added; removed mention of removed specimens in the old Serra Complex and the Law School Courtyard, and of the declining specimen next to Memorial Church’s Round Room (Mar 2023, SP).
 Location behind the Bookstore removed; Claw location added; ‘Royal Star’ cultivar specified (Feb 2024, SP).